yiitaykut/KotlinNotes/README.md

-these codes are the codes of the courses processed by my "November Adalan" teacher.
+these codes are the codes of the courses processed by my "Kasım Adalan" teacher.
 I thank him very much